danyabel1999/-Unsupervised-Lane-detection/README.md

 ![](/images/6.jpg)

-3. Sobel and HLS thresholding are executed simultaneously for edge detection, and then combined using a combined thresholding technique .
+3. Sobel and HLS thresholding are executed simultaneously for edge detection, and then combined using a combined thresholding technique.

 4. A perspective transform is applied on the image frame ("birds-eye view").